Mozilla-Ocho/Didthis/doc/setup-gcp.md

   get the json key value, https://cloud.google.com/iam/docs/keys-create-delete
 - fork the repo
 - in new repo on github:
+  - enable workflows (disabled by default for forks) in "actions" tab
   - create environments prod/nonprod
   - in each:
     - lock to deployment branch releases/prod or releases/nonprod